 Our secured borrowings are issued using on-balance sheet securitization vehicles.
 The secured borrowings are required to be repaid only from collections on the underlying securitized equity method investments and restricted cash of the securitization vehicles.
 The secured borrowings are separated into two tranches.
 Tranche A secured borrowings (the "Series A Securitization Notes") were issued in May 2018 at a fixed rate of 5.33% with an aggregate principal balance of \$200.0 million due June 20, 2038, with interest payable semiannually.
-Tranche B secured borrowings (the "Series B Securitization Notes") were issued in October 2019 at a fixed rate of 4.75% with an aggregate principal balance of \$50.0 million due June 20, 2038, with interest payable semiannually.
+Tranche B secured borrowings (the "Series B Securitization Notes" or, collectively with the Series A Securitization Notes, the "Securitization Notes") were issued in October 2019 at a fixed rate of 4.75% with an aggregate principal balance of \$50.0 million due June 20, 2038, with interest payable semiannually.
 The secured borrowings contain an optional redemption feature giving us the right to call the notes in full or in part, subject to a prepayment penalty if called before May 2023.
 If the secured borrowings are not redeemed on or prior to June 20, 2028, we will pay additional interest equal to 4.00% per annum.

 The secured borrowings contain covenants and conditions customary in transactions of this nature, including negative pledge provisions, default provisions and financial covenants and limitations on certain consolidations, mergers and sales of assets.
-As of March 31, 2024, we were in compliance with these covenants and conditions.
+As of June 30, 2024, we were in compliance with these covenants and conditions.